GarageGoose/Homework-1/README.md

-i have no idea how to code in c++ help
+I have no idea how to code in c++, helpp
+(A fully functional one is available in c# thoo)